leigupe/leigupe.github.io/_pages/about.md

 ## Updates

+[June 2025] Congratulations to Victor, Aobo, and Sida on receiving the **[IEEE ITEC+ 2025 Best Student Paper Award](https://itec-conf.com/)** for their paper titled, "Analysis and Comparison of Compensation Networks for Multi-Megahertz Inductive Power Transfer."

 [June 2025] We received [the NSF CAREER Award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2442316&HistoricalAwards=false).

 [May 2025] Aloha!
 Aobo presented his energy-efficient pulsed magnet and amplifier for MRI applications at the 2025 ISMRM Annual Meeting in Honolulu, HI.